MarioLisbona/CA-T1A2-portfolio/README-template.md

 }`
 - [icons8](https://icons8.com/) - I used this site for all the icons.
 I ended up using .png icons because i couldnt download enough .svg files with a free account.
 - [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/) I used this as my guide when creating this README.md
+- [Media querry for landscape phones](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) The nav bar was top large on a phone in landscape mode.
+This was a good reaource for media querries for mobile devides.

 ## **Author**